Academic Programs Catalog

 2. Passing score on the National Board of Osteopathic Medical Examiners (NBOME) COMLEX-USA Level 1, COMLEX-USA Level 2 Cognitive Evaluation (CE) licensure examinations within defined time limits and with no more than three (3) attempts permitted on each examination.

-3. Compliance with annual training requirements of the Responsible Conduct of Research (RCR) program.
+3. Compliance with annual training requirements of the Responsible and Ethical Conduct of Research (RECR) program.

 4. Achievement of the academic requirements and professional conduct expectations of the D.O. program as outlined in the policies and procedures of MSUCOM and MSU.